Tanishka-K03/contract-management-platform/README.md

 ## Objective

 Build a Contract Management Platform that demonstrates:

 - Component-based UI design
 - State management
 - Reusable data models
 - Controlled contract workflows
 - Clean and readable code

-This project is developed as part of a full-stack / frontend assignment.
+This project is developed as part of a **full-stack / frontend assignment**.

 ---